 For more technical insight and developer material, see the Zcash whitepaper.

-zCash uses the Equihash algorithm, developed by Alex Biryukov and Dmitry Khovratovich, that is memory intensive and supports efficient verification.
+Zcash uses the Equihash algorithm, developed by Alex Biryukov and Dmitry Khovratovich, that is memory intensive and supports efficient verification.
 Memory intensive algorithms require storing a large amount of data simultaneously as potential solutions are attempted, but can be easily verified once generated.
 Since Equihash is memory intensive, mining power is a function of how much RAM the machine has.
-Such rapid verification times are highlighted in zCash’s case in order to support the development of light clients requiring minimal hardware.
-Early in zCash’s protocol development, Equihash was thought to be ASIC-resistant because of its memory-hardness, and hobbyist mining was prevalent.
+Such rapid verification times are highlighted in Zash’s case in order to support the development of light clients requiring minimal hardware.
+Early in Zcash’s protocol development, Equihash was thought to be ASIC-resistant because of its memory-hardness, and hobbyist mining was prevalent.
 However, in 2018 Bitmain introduced the Antminer Z9 ASIC, which led to a significant rise in hash rate.
-In response, the zCash Foundation has prioritized research into ASIC-resistance, but has not taken a technical position.
-As of late 2019, there are multiple ASIC manufacturers including Bitmain, Innosilicon, and PandaMiner; the majority of network hash rate is controlled by a handful of pools.
+In response, the Zcash Foundation has prioritized research into ASIC-resistance but has not taken a technical position.
+As of late 2019, there are multiple ASIC manufacturers including Bitmain, Innosilicon, and PandaMiner; the majority of the network hash rate is controlled by a handful of pools.

-Zcash uses the Equihash Proof of Work algorithm, which allows for very efficient memory-oriented mining optimized for CPU/RAM.
-The Zcash monetary base is the same as Bitcoin, but, of the maximum 21 million ZEC currency units mined over time, 90% will be distributed to miners and 10% will be distributed as a Founder’s Reward over the first four years to a combination of investors, founders, and the ZCash Company, which oversees primary development of the protocol.
+Zcash uses the Equihash Proof of Work (PoW) algorithm, which allows for very efficient memory-oriented mining optimized for CPU/RAM.
+The Zcash monetary base is the same as Bitcoin, but as of now, of the maximum 21 million ZEC currency units mined over time, 90% will be distributed to miners and 10% will be distributed as a Founder’s Reward over the first four years to a combination of investors, founders, and the ZCash Company, which oversees primary development of the protocol.
 Early investors in ZCash include Pantera Capital, Digital Currency Group, Fenbushi Capital, and Naval Ravikant among others, who purchased 131,250 ZEC for $2 million.
 After four years, the reward per block halves, and all of the block rewards accrue to miners.
 Zcash’s Founder’s Reward design is an early attempt with the cryptoasset space to align stakeholders and motivate, in particular, the core developers to continue work on the protocol through the Zcash Company.
+With the founder’s reward due to expire in late 2020, the community is discussing potential alternative funding mechanisms that may be formalized in a network upgrade in 2020.
 The network was launched in October 2016 with a trusted setup process, where the Zcash founder Zooko Wilcox and early cryptocurrency adopters such as Coin Center’s Peter Van Valkenburgh and Bitcoin developer Peter Todd participated in a transparent process to generate the cryptographic keys necessary for launching the network.